UBC-MOAD/docs/bash_config.rst

     alias ll="ls -al"
     alias rm="rm -i"

-TODO: Add explanation of each of the commands above.

 .. warning::
     :kbd:`alias ls="ls --color=auto -F"` does note work on MacOS.
     It produces an error.